PeakSat/yamcs-instance/backup-scripts/readme.md

 ### Gdrive Setup

 - `gdrive` manages the files using **our** account, so in order to set it up we first.
 The easiest way is running `./gdrive about` .
 You may be concerned giving access to a weirdly-named project, but that's how the developer named it (see [this](https://github.com/prasmussen/gdrive#news)).
+Currently the files are uploaded to a **stavrenas'** personal folder, so you must create an empty folder in your drive, copy the id and paste it in the `backup.sh` script.
   - The first time gdrive is launched (i.e. run gdrive about in your terminal not just gdrive), you will be prompted for a verification code.
 The code is obtained by following the printed url and authenticating with the google account for the drive you want access to.
 This will create a token file inside the .gdrive folder in your home directory.
 Note that anyone with access to this file will also have access to your google drive.

 ### Instructions: